 In Fig.~\ref{468} hills correspond to potential barriers and pits correspond to potential wells that attract microparticles.
-White holes inside the hills correspond to trap electrodes.
+White holes inside the hills correspond to the trap electrodes.
 Every half-cycle period of the a.c. voltage barriers and wells swap positions, and each particle oscillates between these positions.
 Particle oscillations result in dynamic confinement \cite{Vasi13}.
-Fig.~\ref{468Stab} presents the confinement regions for electrically charged microparticles confined in 8, 12 and 16 electrode trap geometries, that are investigated in \cite{Mih16a, Mih16b}.
-The confinement regions are identified as follows: for an 8 electrode trap the trapping region is located between solid gray lines, for a 12 electrode trap the area delimited by dark gray dash lines, and for a 16 electrode trap the zone delimited by black dash-dot-dot lines.
+Fig.~\ref{468Stab} presents confinement regions for electrically charged microparticles levitated in 8, 12 and 16 electrode trap geometries, that are investigated in \cite{Mih16a, Mih16b}.
+The confinement regions are identified as follows: for an 8 electrode trap the trapping region is located between solid gray lines, for a 12 electrode trap the area is delimited by dark gray dash lines, while for a 16 electrode trap the zone is delimited by black dash-dot-dot lines.
 Beyond these regions multipole traps cannot confine particles.
 In case of low values of the electric charge, the a.c. field can no longer compensate the gravity force and particles flow across the trap.
 When the particles reach the right-hand area of the trapping region, the electric field pushes them out of the trap during one half-cycle of the oscillation.

-The dependence between the particle oscillation amplitude and the number of electrodes is illustrated in Fig.~\ref{468ampl}.
-In Fig.~\ref{468ampl}(a), for a rather low value of the electric charge, the dependency of the averaged amplitude of motion on the frequency $f$ exists only for 12 and 16 electrode traps, because the regions of particle confinement for these traps are wider than the one corresponding to an 8 pole trap.
-The dependence of the oscillation amplitude on the number of trap electrodes is complex and it depends on the electric charge and inter-particle interaction, as mentioned before.
+The dependence between the particle oscillation amplitude and the number of electrodes is presented in Fig.~\ref{468ampl}.
+As illustrated in Fig.~\ref{468ampl}(a), for a rather low value of the electric charge, the dependency of the averaged amplitude of motion on the frequency $f$ exists only for 12 and 16 electrode traps, because the regions of particle confinement for these traps are wider than the one corresponding to an 8 electrode trap.
+The dependence of the oscillation amplitude on the number of trap electrodes is complex and it depends on the electric charge and inter-particle interaction, as earlier mentioned.
 The higher the frequency of the a.c. field, the lower the oscillation amplitude.
-For an 8 electrode trap, a resonance effect at $60$ Hz is identified for particles with an electric charge value of $q = 8 \times 10^4 e$.
+For an 8 electrode trap a resonance effect at $60$ Hz is identified, for particles with an electric charge value of $q = 8 \times 10^4 e$.